 Most drugs produce several effects, but usually only one effect—the therapeutic effect—is wanted for the treatment of a disorder.
 The other effects may be regarded as unwanted, whether they are intrinsically harmful or not.
 For example, certain antihistamines cause drowsiness as well as control the symptoms of allergies.
 When an over-the-counter sleep aid containing an antihistamine is taken, drowsiness is considered a therapeutic effect.
 But when an antihistamine is taken to control allergy symptoms during the daytime, drowsiness is considered an annoying, unwanted effect.

-Most people, including health care practitioners, refer to unwanted effects as side effects; another term used is adverse drug event.
+Most people, including health care practitioners, refer to unwanted effects as side effects; another term used is adverse drug effect.
 However, the term adverse drug reaction is technically more appropriate for drug effects that are unwanted, unpleasant, noxious, or potentially harmful.

 Not surprisingly, adverse drug reactions are common.
 Most adverse drug reactions are relatively mild, and many disappear when the drug is stopped or the dose is changed.
 Some gradually subside as the body adjusts to the drug.
 Other adverse drug reactions are more serious and last longer.
 About 3 to 7% of all hospital admissions in the United States are for treatment of adverse drug reactions.
 Adverse drug reactions occur during 10 to 20% of hospital admissions, and about 10 to 20% of these reactions are severe.
 These statistics do not include the number of adverse drug reactions that occur in people who live in nursing homes and other care facilities.